Grove logo

 A list of things Grove users loved about the system

-I then pivoted to continuous discovery and invited my team observe a weekly interview with a Grove user.
-After 10+ interviews, it was clear what users really loved about Grove was how it made their work faster, and they wanted more of that.
-I plotted out the steps of a common workflow in Grove and identified 13 high-impact wins to save time.
-(One change saved 6.5 hours/year per person.)
+I then pivoted to continuous discovery and invited my team observe weekly interviews of station staff.
+After 10+ interviews, it was clear what users really loved about Grove was how it made their work faster.
+This, of course, was not something that was evident from the secondary data of bug reports.
+Here was an opportunity to lean into efficiency for product happiness.

 Pros: Direct and recurring access to real humans, encourages team investment